K0K0ze/master-shape-key-mirror/README.md

 # master-shape-key-mirror
 A add-on for Blender that helps with the creation of shape keys.
-Drivers supported only for the Mirror Operator.
+Drivers supported but they are still being tested.